mockito/shipkit/CONTRIBUTING.md

 # Development guide

 This file contains guidelines for both groups: core developers and occasional contributors.
+The purpose is to have a reference point and summary of various design discussions the team has.
+It makes it easy to build high quality product if we create, update and consistently follow high level guidelines.
+Doing code review is faster if we can reference clear guidelines rather than explaining the same principle again and again.

+Below are **guidelines**!
+They are not set in stone.
+Please suggest changes or add other important guidelines.
+Be pragmatic, all rules have exceptions given good reasons.

 ## Dependencies on external libraries